 Before we can actually install Remi, we need to enable the EPEL repository first:

-Now, run the following commands to install REMI repository:
+Now, run the following commands to install the REMI repository:

 Check enabled repositories:

-Then, you can install yum-config-manager which will helps you enable and disable a repository quickly:
+Then, you can install yum-config-manager which will help you enable and disable a repository quickly: